cloudfoundry/docs-bosh/content/network-interface-groups.md

 ## How It Works

-When the BOSH Director creates a VM with multiple networks sharing a `nic_group`:
+When the BOSH Director creates a VM with multiple networks:

-1. The Director sends network configuration for all networks in the group to the CPI via the `create_vm` RPC call
+1. The Director sends network configuration for all networks to the CPI via the `create_vm` RPC call
-2. The CPI configures a single network interface with multiple IP addresses and/or prefixes
+2. The CPI groups networks with the same `nic_group` value and attaches them to a single network interface.
+Each interface can support up to:
+    - 1 IPv4 single address
+    - 1 IPv6 single address
+    - 1 IPv4 prefix
+    - 1 IPv6 prefix
+3. Networks without a `nic_group` or with different values are attached to separate network interfaces (subject to VM type limitations)
-3. The BOSH Agent configures the operating system to recognize all networks on the same interface
+4. The BOSH Agent configures the operating system to recognize all networks
-4. Traffic routing is handled by the VM's network stack based on destination addresses and routing tables
+5. Traffic routing is handled by the VM's network stack based on destination addresses and routing tables

-!!! note "Availability Zones and nic_group"
+!!! note "Network Interface Groups and Subnets"
-    When a VM is deployed to a specific availability zone (AZ), BOSH only uses the subnet configuration for that AZ from each network definition.
-Even if your cloud config defines multiple subnets across different AZs for the same network, the `nic_group` will only bind networks from the single AZ where the VM is placed.
-This means a subnet cannot span multiple AZs, and `nic_group` always operates within a single AZ context.
+    Network interface groups are unique within the assigned subnet.
+When BOSH deploys a VM to a specific availability zone, it uses only the subnet configuration for that AZ from each network definition in the group.

 ## Basic Configuration